 Skip to main content

-The much-anticipated Frozen 2 is finally here!
-Go on a round trip in the footsteps of Elsa and Anna and create your own fairytale adventure surrounded by deep fjords and snowclad mountains, stunning autumn colours and northern lights in the magic kingdom of Norway.
+Did you know that the Frozen franchise was inspired by Norway?
+Take an unforgettable trip in Elsa and Anna's footsteps and create your own fairytale adventure surrounded by deep fjords and snow-clad mountains.
+See stunning autumn colours and northern lights in the magic kingdom of Norway.
+Maybe you'll even meet Olaf!

 In 2013, Frozen became the highest-grossing animated film of all time.
-An instant Disney classic, this movie scooped two Oscars – for best animated feature and best original song ("Let it go").
+An instant Disney classic, the smash hit bagged two Oscars – for best animated feature and best original song (Let it go).

-Heavily influenced by Norwegian nature, culture and traditions, Frozen introduced us to unforgettable characters like Queen Elsa and her sister Anna, the ice harvester Kristoff and his reindeer Sven, Olaf the snowman and a bunch of cheeky trolls.
+Heavily influenced by Norwegian nature, culture, and traditions, Frozen introduced us to unforgettable characters including Elsa and her sister Anna, ice harvester Kristoff and his reindeer Sven, Olaf the adorable snowman and a bunch of cheeky trolls.

-In Frozen 2, we are invited on an epic journey to find answers: Where did Elsa get her special powers from?
-The quest for the truth takes us from the fabulous fjord valley of Arendelle into the unknown.
+In Frozen 2, we are invited on an epic journey to seek the answer to where Elsa got her powers.
+The quest for the truth takes us from the fjord valley of Arendelle into the unknown.

-Below you will find 10 tips to help you create your own enchanted adventure in Norway.
+Here are our top 10 tips to help you create your own enchanted adventure in Norway!

 1. Autumn in enchanted forests

-As the days get shorter, the landscape lightens up.
-A big part of the action in Frozen 2 takes place during autumn – a good time to go for a stroll in Norwegian woods.
-With refreshingly cool temperatures, mysteriously long shadows and an explosion of colours that range from pale yellow to burning red, it is easy to be enchanted by the deep forests of Norway.
+As the days get shorter, the landscape is transformed.
+Much of the action in Frozen 2 takes place during autumn – a good time to go for a walk in the Norwegian woods.
+With refreshingly cool temperatures, mysteriously long shadows, and a riot of colours that range from pale yellow to burning red, it's easy to be enchanted by the forests of Norway.

-Get lots of tips on what to do on an autumn holiday in Norway, and remember that visiting Norway after the summer months also means shorter queues to the main attractions and lower prices.
+Get ready for an autumn holiday in Norway and remember that visiting after summer also means shorter queues at the biggest attractions and lower prices.

 2. Forces of nature: the northern lights

 To call nature one of the main characters in Frozen 2 is hardly an exaggeration.
-The forces of earth, air, fire and not the least water and ice steer the action from the start.
-Watching natural phenomena like the northern lights on the screen can be captivating enough, but to really feel the sheer force, nothing compares to a real-life experience.
+The forces of earth, air, fire, and, not least, water and ice, guide the story from the very start.
+Watching natural phenomena like the northern lights on screen can be captivating enough, but to really feel the sheer force, nothing compares to a real-life experience.
 Pure magic!

 Northern Norway is one of the most beautiful and convenient places on earth to experience the northern lights.
-There are excellent transport connections, comfy hotels and plenty of fun winter experienceslike dog sledding waiting for you.
-Knowledgable guides can introduce you to new winter sports and show you the way to the spellbinding lights.
+There are excellent transport connections, comfy hotels, and plenty of fun winter experienceslike dog sledding, too.
+Knowledgable guides can introduce you to new winter sports and help you chase the spellbinding lights.

 3. Mythical creatures and elemental spirits

 Enchanted forests are full of mythical creatures, of course.
-Trolls in particular are so common in Norwegian folklore that they have left a mark in every part of society – from place names like Trolltunga, Trollstigen and Trollfjorden to troll souvenirs in every tourist shop.
-And you don’t need a wild imagination to see trolls around every bend on an evening walk through a Norwegian forest.
+Trolls in particular are so common in Norwegian folklore that they have left a mark in every part of society – from place names like Trolltunga, Trollstigen, and Trollfjorden to troll souvenirs in every tourist shop.
+And you don’t need to have a vivid imagination to spot trolls around every bend on an evening walk through a Norwegian forest.

-In Frozen 2, you can also expect a wide selection of other fairy-tale creatures, like the formidable Nøkk, which was inspired by the Norwegian water spirit the Nøkken
+Frozen 2, is full of fairy-tale creatures in addition to trolls, like the formidable Nøkk, who was inspired by the Norwegian water spirit Nøkken

 4. Sami culture

-If you follow in the footsteps of the Frozen heroines and head north of Fjord Norway, the region that most resembles Arendelle, you end up in Northern Norway eventually.
+If you follow in the footsteps of the Frozen heroines and head north of Fjord Norway, the region that most resembles Arendelle, you will eventually end up in Northern Norway.
 This is the land of the Sami, Norway’s reindeer herding indigenous population.
 The filmmakers of Frozen 2 collaborated with the Sami on elements in the film that draw on their culture, including details for the Northuldra characters who Anna and Elsa meet in the enchanted forest.
-Frozen 2 is also the first time in history that an international Disney movie will get a Sami language version.
+Frozen 2 is also the first time in history that an international Disney movie is being released in a Sami language version.

-As you can imagine, there are plenty of options to experience the unique Sami culture in Northern Norway.
-There are actually more than 200,000 reindeer in Norway and yes, there is such a thing as reindeer sledding!
-Apart from being dragged through the thick snow by your own personal Sven, you can stay in a cosy lavvo tent, try traditional Sami food and visit a Sami festival or museum.
+There are plenty of ways to experience the unique Sami culture in Northern Norway.
+With more than 200,000 reindeer in Norway, reindeer sledding is actually a thing!
+In addition to being pulled through the snow by your own personal Sven, you can stay in a cosy lavvo tent, sample traditional Sami food, and visit a Sami festival or museum.

 5. Joik music

-Joik is traditional Sami music – a tradition that is very much alive today.
-Fans of Frozen were introduced to joik already in 2013, as the opening song of the soundtrack was composed by Sami musician Frode Fjellheim.
+Joik is traditional Sami music – a tradition that remains very much alive today.
+Fans of Frozen were introduced to Sami music in 2013, as the opening song of the soundtrack was composed by Sami musician Frode Fjellheim.

 There is so much more to discover in the world of joik, however.
-Get a quick introduction to the past, present and future of Sami music.
+Here is a short introduction to the past, present and future of Sami music.

 6. Say hello to the snow!

-If you have never built your own snowman like Olaf before, this is your chance.
+If you have never made your own snowman like Olaf before, this is your chance!

 In many ways, Arendelle looks like a quintessential fairy-tale setting, complete with a grand castle in lush surroundings.
-Much of it is inspired by Bergen, Norway´s second largest city, one of numerous places in Fjord Norway where you can experience a little bit of fairy-tale magic in real life.
+Much of it is inspired by Bergen.
+Norway´s second largest city is one of numerous places in Fjord Norway where you can experience a bit of fairy-tale magic in real life.

 With more than 1,000 fjords and even more fjord villages around the country, the most difficult thing to decide is where to start.
 If you are a fjord novice, take our crash course on the Norwegian fjords.